Doctelligence/doctelligence.github.io/roadmap.md

 ---

-# Phase 1: Foundation and Proof of Concept (3 months)
+# Phase 1: Foundation and Proof of Concept

 ## 👥 Team Building
 - Recruit key founders, advisors, and experts with expertise in blockchain, AI/ML, federated learning, privacy-preserving technologies, and systems architecture.